 Not that this bread needs it, but I decided to make a decadent butter to smear all over this fantastic apple bread.
 And the recipe could not be easier!
 You just take some butter, add some, brown sugar, cinnamon, and maple syrup and add it to your stand mixer.
 Mix together and chill until ready to use.

-When I tried this butter on the bread I was blown away by how amazing they taste together.
+When I tried this butter on the bread I was blown away by how amazing they tasted together.
 The secret was the maple syrup.
 I used 100% Pure Maple Syrup and love the depth of flavor and sweetness it adds to the butter.
 I just might have to keep some in my fridge all year long because it goes great on everything!

 Tips for Apple Bread

-I added apples before the second proofing because of the moisture that apples release.
+- Add apples before the second proofing because of the moisture that apples release.
 (They could hurt the first proofing.)
 If you are using dried apples you could add them to the first proofing dough.
 (I would make sure that you are using seasoned dried apples, ones with cinnamon baked on.)

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1/2 teaspoon Instant yeast
+- ½ teaspoon instant yeast

-- 1 3/4 cups cool water
+- 1¾ cups cool water

-- 2 tablespoons Baker's Corner Granulated Sugar
+- 2 tablespoons granulated sugar

 - 1 teaspoon ground cinnamon

-- 1 cup (2 sticks, 226g) unsalted butter
+- 1 cup (2 sticks / 226 g) unsalted butter

 - 1 teaspoon ground cinnamon

-Prepare your apples.
-Peel and dice 2-3 apples so that you have 2 1/2 cups of apple pieces.
+- Prepare your apples.
+Peel and dice 2-3 apples so that you have 2½ cups of apple pieces.
 Place pieces in a medium bowl and add the granulated sugar and cinnamon.
 Stir and make sure each piece is coated.

-With the lid on the French Oven, place the bread in a COLD oven.
+- With the lid on the French Oven, place the bread in a COLD oven.
 Now set the oven temperature to 425°F.

 - In the bowl of stand mixer, mix together the butter, brown sugar, maple syrup, and cinnamon until well blended, about 5 minutes on medium-high speed.